Mapping the Structure of Oxygen-Doped Wurtzite Aluminum Nitride Coatings From Ab Initio Random Structure Search and Experiments: Experimental and Computational Procedure

 For each initial microstate, the equilibrium lattice parameters were computed imposing zero pressure onto the system and optimizing the internal coordinates until atomic forces were lower than 0.01\,eV/\AA~.
-The calculations were performed within DFT as implemented in the CP2K code~\cite{15}.
+The calculations were performed by means of the AiiDAlab platform~\cite{yakutovich2020aiidalab} within DFT as implemented in the CP2K code~\cite{15}.
 We used the PBE parameterization for the generalized gradient approximation to the exchange-correlation functional~\cite{14}.
 Norm-conserving pseudopotentials~\cite{17} were used to describe electronic core-valence interactions.

 In addition, the enthalpy $\Delta H_{\rm ass}$ for the association of wurtzite AlN and sapphire Al$_2$O$_3$ to a solid solution of Al-O-N including V$_{\rm Al}$ is calculated from DFT data at a temperature (T) of 0\,K according to the equation w-AlN + $\alpha$-Al$_2$O$_3 \to$Al-O-N$_{\rm ss}$.